swiftlang/swift-evolution/proposals/nnnn-outputspan.md

   /// Creates an array, then calls the given closure with an OutputSpan
   /// to initialize the array's elements.
   ///
+  /// NOTE: The closure must initialize every element of the `OutputSpan`.
-  /// NOTE: This initializer will trap if the closure fails to initialize every element. public init<E: Error>(
+  ///       If the closure does not do so, the initializer will trap. public init<E: Error>(
     initializingWith initializer: (inout OutputSpan<Element>) throws(E) -> Void
   ) throws(E)